Serving up a Daly dose of jazz

 Daly will bring her artistic talents to the Calvert Marine Museum Friday, Feb.
 21, when she performs as part of the Maritime Performance Series.

-“We’ll start out with some calmer music,” she said of the concert, during which she and her ensemble will perform 16 to 20 songs, “and then we’ll blast into blues so people will want to dance.”
+“We’ll start with some calmer music,” Daly said of the concert, during which she and her ensemble will perform 16 to 20 songs, “and then we’ll blast into the blues so people will want to dance.”

 Daly will be backed by keyboardist Bill Heid, Joey Brotherton on trumpet, bassist Bhagwan Khalsa, drummer and singer Chuck Ferrell and singer/guitarist Mark Massey, who is traveling from Mississippi to perform.